Marketing Automation at Birkenstock Helped the Company Change Their Organizational Structure, Find and Fix Sales Funnel Bottleneck, and Increase Sales

 The decline in November and subsequent rise in December 2020 are due to changes in the approach to targeted communication.
 Since November 2020, tailor-made trigger scenarios have been sent to Black Friday and New Year’s Eve participants.

-Why Birkenstock Chose Mindbox
+Why Birkenstock Chose Maestra

 Before 2019, Birkenstock’s marketing had focused on retail stores and working with online marketplaces.
 In 2019, Birkenstock began developing its online store.
 The team started by integrating a CDP, as their existing email marketing platform did not allow them to work with their customer base to the full extent possible — i.e. they were unable to segment their customers, send out personalized campaigns, and work on increasing the number of subscribers.
 Birkenstock’s founder, COO, and web project manager chose the platform.